cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 2.md

 ## Suggestions

 This page allows you to choose and customize which fields wil be displayed as suggestions when you type into the search bar dropdown.
 Fields you select as Suggestions on this page should have been marked with the Suggester flag during index creation.
-You'll see that *diseases* and *trials* display by default.
-Let's add *locations* to this list  and click on the checkbox to *Show Field Name*.
+Set this to **keyphrases**.

 ![](images/suggestions.png)